kitten/bs-flow-parser/README.md

 customised.

 The entire package is namespaced to `BsFlowParser`.
 It can be installed from npm:
-`yarn add wonka` or `npm install --save wonka`, after which you can add the module to your `bsconfig.json`:
+`yarn add bs-flow-parser` or `npm install --save bs-flow-parser`, after which you can add the module to your `bsconfig.json`:

 ```diff
 {